OpenPlant Fund Information

 All proposals must lead to tangible, publicly documented and open outcomes, which could include (but are not limited to) the following:

-- Design files for a hardware project
+Design files for a hardware project

-- Software development and documentation
+Software development and documentation

-- White paper arising from a workshop
+White paper arising from a workshop

 Synthesis and sharing of useful DNA parts or vectors.

 Applications for travel or event funding without justification of how this will lead to a tangible outcome or resource will not be considered.
 Salary or stipend costs will not be funded.

 Promote exchange between Cambridge and Norwich OpenPlant partner institutes.

 Address focus areas of the OpenPlant initiative e.g. open technologies and responsible innovation.

 Are realistic given the timing, costing and team proposed.

 We encourage external collaborations and applications with matched funding: Additional credit will be given to applicants who have forged innovative partnerships with Cambridge or Norwich-based external partners and those who have agreements of matched funding for their projects.

-Application Process Summer 2017
+Application Process Summer 2018

 2. Promote your project idea to recruit collaborators

-3. Submit completed application form by 30 June.
+3. Submit application by 8 July.

 5. Up to 25 teams will be invited to the OpenPlant Fund event.
 Make sure a team member is available.

 Max 4 slides, one slide on each of application form sections 2-5.

 5 min for questions

 Timing will be strict!

 Successful applicants will be informed soon after the OpenPlant Fund event and funds released as soon as possible.